 Before we start any sanding project we MUST protect ourselves.
-The sawdust produced when sanding, in particular the fine dust that is too small for us to see, can be extremely dangerous for our lungs.
+The sawdust produced when sanding, in particular, the fine dust that is too small for us to see, can be extremely dangerous for our lungs.
 Whenever I’m in the workshop I wear a dust mask.
-In the past I used disposable dust masks, but recently switched to a toxic dust respirator.
+In the past I used disposable dust masks, but recently switched to a this respirator.
 Below is the one I’m currently using.
 This dust mask tightens on top of your head and around your chin to provide a secure fit.
-I also like that it has replaceable cartridges.
+I also like that it has replaceable filters.

 We must also protect our eyes while sanding.
 I don’t know about you, but having sawdust scratch my eyes is not my idea of fun!
 Wrap around safety glasses with a foam gasket are great way to keep sawdust out of eyes.